pgossamer/decimal-library/README.md

 A group project, the task was to develop a library for banking operations

-my part of the project was unit tests
+My part of the project was unit tests

+To run the program, you need to write `make` on the command line